How to record archival documents at volume

 1.1.
-For many people working on archival or other kinds of documents, reading is an intensive sense-making activity that involves detailed attention to the content of a document and an equally detailed attention to its structural features including its placing of writer and intended readers.
-This takes time, care and attention.
+For many people working on archival or other kinds of documents, reading is an intensive that involves giving detailed attention to making sense of the content of a document, and equally detailed attention to its structural features including its placing of writer and intended readers.
+This takes time, care and focus.

 1.2.
-This is not the kind of reading that this ‘how to’ discussion is concerned with, although reading in detail like this, of reading particularly important documents in an analytical way, is dealt with in a later ‘how to’ contribution.
-Instead, the concern here is with outlining a different approach to reading, which is reading at volume in order to gain a broad sense of many documents, who wrote them, for what reasons, and what the main contents are concerned with.
+This is not the kind of reading that this ‘how to’ discussion is concerned with, although reading in detail like this, in reading particularly important documents in an analytical and interpretive way, is the topic of a later ‘how to’ contribution.
+Instead, the concern here is with outlining a different approach to reading, which is reading at volume in order to gain a broad sense of many documents, who wrote them, for what reasons, and what the main contents are broadly concerned with.